codetunez/mock-devices/README.md

 - AUTO_VECTOR - Use a random x,y,z
 - AUTO_MAP - Use empty HashMap
 - AUTO_ENUM/* - Use a random Enum value (See below)
-- AUTO_VALUE - Use the last user suppllied or mock sensor value.
+- AUTO_VALUE - Use the last user supplied or mock sensor value.
 Honors String setting.

 ---
 ### Pre-Reqs and build issues